M-Files/Developer-Portal/APIs/COM-API/Deleting-Objects/index.md

 	ObjectVersion: 1);
 ```

-### Destroying all object versions
+### Destroying all versions of an object

-To permanently destroy a specific version of an object - leaving all other versions available - call [DestroyObject](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~DestroyObject.html), ensuring that `DestroyAllVersions` is set to `true`, and `ObjectVersion` is set to `-1`.
+To permanently destroy all versions of an object call [DestroyObject](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectOperations~DestroyObject.html), ensuring that `DestroyAllVersions` is set to `true`, and `ObjectVersion` is set to `-1`.

 ```csharp
 // Which vault are we connecting to?